GPs outside of traditional practice

 Employed contract

 The BMA recommends all employed GPs to be on terms no less favourable that our salaried GP model contract.
 This applies equally to doctors working remotely or in practice.
 If you are offered a contract of employment, take time to consider how it compares with the model contract.
-If you are a BMA member, you can make use of our contract checking service.
+If you are unsure, we offer guidance on your contract of employment.

 Remote working for a private provider